oliverschwendener/ueli/README.md

 # ueli

-This is an alt+space launcher for Windows and macOS.
+This is a keystroke launcher for Windows and macOS.

 ![ueli screenshot](img/doc/ueli-example.jpg)